Einkorn Pizza Dough

 Combine warm water (110-115 degrees F) with yeast and sugar.
 Let sit for 5-10 minutes to activate yeast.
 Mixture should start to foam/bubble.

 Transfer the dough to a lightly floured work surface—or knead directly in the bowl.
-Sprinkle in 2 tablespoons of einkorn flour and knead until the dough is soft, supple, and slightly tacky, about 1 minute.
+Sprinkle in 1-3 tablespoons of einkorn flour (if needed) and knead until the dough is soft, supple, and slightly tacky, about 1 minute.

-The dough should be soft, supple and tacky, but not sticky.
-Grease a bowl, transfer the dough ball and cover to let rise for 1-2 hours or until almost doubled.
+The dough should be soft, supple and tacky, but not overly sticky.
+Grease a bowl, transfer the dough ball and cover to let rise for 1-2 hours or until nearly doubled.

 Shop this blog post